CitrusTV: CitrusTV era (2006–present)

 Beginning in the fall of 2012, CitrusTV began renovating its physical studio location in Watson Hall.
 The renovations, in partnership with the student radio station WJPZ, were spearheaded by CitrusTV General Manager Bradley Slavin and WJPZ General Manager Liz Doyon.
 It was at the time the first construction project led by a student organization on campus.
 The renovations were funded through private donations, and largely completed by January 2013 when the station began operating out of its expanded footprint.

 During the summer of 2014, CitrusTV finalized its studio upgrades with a state-of-the-art $60,000 renovation to its main studio, including the purchase of a new desk and backdrop.
 This replaced the dated look that the station had previously had.
 The renovations were largely paid for by the student programming fee.

 In July 2016, CitrusTV introduced a new website, citrustv.com.
-The new site is a response to the increased demand for easily accessible digital content.
-With a fully mobile-responsive design, viewers can access CitrusTV shows, watch live programming, and get more information about supporting the studio no matter which device they are using.
-In addition, the site aims to make it simpler for Syracuse University students who wish to become a part of CitrusTV to find information about joining.
+Viewers can watch CitrusTV shows and find information about supporting and joining the studio.

+In 2020, 2023, and 2024, the Broadcast Education Association presented CitrusTV with the Television National Signature Station Award.

-In September 2022, the University Union announced the return of UUTV, for the first time in 18 years.
-It will be utilized to release behind-the-scenes video footage of UU events in collaboration with the Orange Television Network (OTN).
+In September 2022, the University Union announced the return of the UUTV brand, for the first time in 18 years.
+Completely separate from CitrusTV, University Union planned to release behind-the-scenes video footage of UU events in collaboration with the Orange Television Network (OTN).

+In March 2025, CitrusTV finalized another major studio upgrade, which included a refresh of the 2014 set, adding additional video and lighting elements, as well as a complete overhaul of the audio system.